dask/dask/docs/source/dataframe-design.rst

   different categories in each partition.
 Internally, unknown categoricals are indicated by the presence of ``dd.utils.UNKNOWN_CATEGORIES`` in the categories on the ``_meta`` attribute.
-Since most dataframe operations propogate the categories, the known/unknown status should propogate through operations (similar to how ``NaN`` propagates).
+Since most dataframe operations propagate the categories, the known/unknown status should propagate through operations (similar to how ``NaN`` propagates).

 For metadata specified as a description (option 2 above), unknown categoricals